RyanMConstable/CSGO_Project/README.md

 1) dbconnection.py -> this will be a connection to your own personal database

 ### Runtime
 1) Run downloadDemsMain.py as much as possible to continuously check for new user games.
+Schedule a run every minute or so.